paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 ### Statutory Notes

 #### Codification
 Section is comprised of section 4 of Pub.
 L. 114–245.
 Subsec. (d)(1) of section 4 of Pub.
-L. 114–245 amended [section 558c of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558c).
+L. 114–245 amended former [section 558c of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558c).

 <a id="section-583k-3"></a>